shadab-GH11/Spotify_Review_Analysis_using_GenAI/README.md

 4. **Structured Export**:
    * The AI's raw string responses are parsed and merged back into the original DataFrame.
    * The final dataset is exported as a UTF-8 CSV, ready for immediate ingestion into BI tools like Tableau or Power BI.

-## 📊 Interactive Dashboard
-I built an interactive dashboard to visualize the AI's findings.
-You can explore the live data here: [View Interactive Dashboard](YOUR_TABLEAU_URL_HERE)

 ## 📈 Key Results
 * **Efficiency:** Reduced manual data tagging time by ~95%.